Session Management in Neovim

 callback = function()

-if vim.g.opened_with_dir then
+if vim.g.opened_dir then

-vim.cmd("mks! " .. session_file)
+vim.cmd("mks! " .. vim.g.opened_dir .. session_file)

 end